warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/quick-start.md

 Welcome to **SpaceWard**, your all-in-one platform for managing wallets and exploring decentralized applications (dApps).

-SpaceWard operates on our testnets, **Buenavista** and **Chiado**.
+SpaceWard operates on our testnets: **Buenavista** and **Chiado**.
 It allows you to test SpaceWard functionality and interact with the **Sepolia** network in a secure environment, without real-world risks.

 :::important
-We're transitioning from **Buenavista testnet** to our new and improved testnet, **Chiado**.
-For now, both networks are running simultaneously, but we're going to sunset Buenavista.
+**Chiado** is our new and improved testnet: it allows you to get an EVM address and connect directly to EVM apps.
+Note that for now both testnets are running simultaneously, but we're going to sunset Buenavista.
+To learn more about Chiado advantages, see [Chiado: What's new?](https://docs.wardenprotocol.org/operate-a-node/chiado-testnet/whats-new)
 :::

 :::warning
-- This is a **testnet environment**.
+This is a **testnet environment**.
 It's aimed for testing and can break at any time due to unforeseen circumstances.
-- You should **use only testnet assets** – for example, Sepolia ETH.
+You should **use only testnet assets** – for example, Sepolia ETH.
 Otherwise, you might lose your assets.
 :::

 ## Get started